Lisbon

+Lisbon is one of the oldest cities in the world and the second-oldest European capital city (after Athens), predating other modern European capitals by centuries.
+Settled by pre-Celtic tribes and later founded and civilized by the Phoenicians, Julius Caesar made it a municipium called Felicitas Julia, adding the term to the name Olissipo.
+After the fall of the Roman Empire, it was ruled by a series of Germanic tribes from the 5th century, most notably the Visigoths.
+Later it was captured by the Moors in the 8th century.
+In 1147, Afonso Henriques conquered the city and in 1255, it became Portugal's capital, replacing Coimbra.
+It has since been the political, economic, and cultural centre of the country.

+As the political centre of the country, Lisbon hosts the government, Assembly of the Republic, Supreme Court of Justice, Armed Forces and residence of the head of state.
+It is also the centre of Portuguese diplomacy, with ambassadors from 86 countries residing in the city, as well as representations from Taiwan and Palestine.
+About 3.01 million people live in the Lisbon metropolitan area, which extends beyond the city's administrative area, making it the third largest metropolitan area in the Iberian Peninsula (after Madrid and Barcelona) as well as figuring amongst the 10 most populous urban areas in the European Union.
+It represents approximately 28% of the country's population.

-Lisbon is recognised as an alpha-level global city because of its importance in finance, commerce, fashion, media, entertainment, arts, international trade, education and tourism.
-Lisbon is one of two Portuguese cities (alongside Porto) to be recognised as a global city.
-Lisbon is home to three companies in the Global 2000.
-It is one of the major economic centres in Europe, with a growing financial sector and one of the largest container ports on Europe's Atlantic coast.
-Additionally, Humberto Delgado Airport served 31 million passengers in 2019, being the busiest airport in Portugal, the third busiest in the Iberian Peninsula and the 20th busiest in Europe.
-The motorway network and the high-speed rail system of Alfa Pendular link the main cities of Portugal to Lisbon.
-The city is the ninth-most-visited city in Southern Europe, after Istanbul, Rome, Barcelona, Milan, Athens, Venice, Madrid and Florence with 3,539,400 tourists in 2018.
+Lisbon is recognised as an alpha− level global city because of its importance in finance, commerce, fashion, media, entertainment, arts, international trade, education, and tourism.
+Lisbon is amongst the two Portuguese cities (the other being Porto) to be recognised as a global city, and it is also home to three companies in the Global 2000 (EDP Group, Galp Energia and Jerónimo Martins).
+Lisbon is one of the major economic centres in Europe, with a growing financial sector, with PSI-20 being part of Euronext, the largest center for debt and funds listings in the world.
 The Lisbon region has a higher GDP PPP per capita than any other region in Portugal.
-Its GDP amounts to US$110.3 billion and thus $39,434 per capita.
+Its GDP PPP amounts to US$179 billion and thus $61,713 per capita.

 The city occupies the 40th place of highest gross earnings in the world.
 Most of the headquarters of multinational corporations in Portugal are located in the Lisbon area.
-It is also the political centre of the country, as its seat of government and residence of the head of state.

-Lisbon is one of the oldest cities in the world and the second-oldest European capital city (after Athens), predating other modern European capitals by centuries.
-Julius Caesar made it a municipium called Felicitas Julia, adding to the name Olissipo.
-After the fall of the Roman Empire it was ruled by a series of Germanic tribes from the 5th century; later it was captured by the Moors in the 8th century.
-In 1147 Afonso Henriques conquered the city and since then it has been the political, economic and cultural centre of Portugal.

 Etymology

-Lisbon's name may have been derived from Proto-Celtic or Celtic Olisippo, Lissoppo, or a similar name which other visiting peoples like the ancient Phoenicians, Greeks and Romans adapted accordingly, such as the pre-Roman appellation for the Tagus River, Lisso or Lucio.
+Lisbon's name may derive from Proto-Celtic or Celtic Olisippo, Lissoppo, or a similar name which other visiting ancient peoples such as the Phoenicians, Greeks, and Romans adapted accordingly, such as the pre-Roman appellation for the Tagus River, Lisso or Lucio.
 Classical authors writing in Latin and Greek, including Strabo, Solinus, and Martianus Capella, referred to popular legends that the city of Lisbon was founded by the mythical hero Ulysses (Odysseus).
 Lisbon's name was written Ulyssippo in Latin by the geographer Pomponius Mela, a native of Hispania.
 It was later referred to as "Olisippo" by Pliny the Elder and by the Greeks as Olissipo (Ὀλισσιπών) or Olissipona (Ὀλισσιπόνα).